querqy/chorus/README.md

 We'll start with Quepid and then move on to RRE.

-The very first time you et up Quepid you need to create the database:
+The very first time you set up Quepid you need to create the database:

 > docker-compose run --rm quepid bin/rake db:setup

 To setup Quepid we first need to create you an account with Administrator permissions:

-> docker-compose run quepid thor user:create -a demo@example.com "Your Name" password
+> docker-compose run quepid thor user:create -a demo@example.com "Demo User" password

 Then log into Quepid at http://localhost:3000 and log in with the email and password you just set up.